 It’s no longer breaking news that: WordPress is the best blogging platform on the planet.
-This explains why most top Nigerians blogs runs on WordPress.
+This explains why most top blogs on the internet runs on WordPress.

 Which are: WordPress.com and WordPress.org.